Dan Patrick (politician): 2022 campaign

+2026 campaign

 On January 25, 2023, Patrick told The Texan's reporter McKenzie DiLullo that he would be running for reelection in 2026.

+Patrick announced his re-election campaign on August 19, 2025, and was then endorsed by President Donald Trump.

 Tenure

 Patrick was sworn in on January 20, 2015.Fernandez, Manny (January 20, 2015).
 "Texas' New Governor Echoes the Plans of Perry".
 The New York Times.
 Retrieved January 24, 2015.
 Soon after assuming office, the Texas Senate voted to drop the threshold needed to consider a bill from two-thirds to three-fifths, something that Patrick had long supported.Smith, Morgan (January 21, 2015).
 "With Change in Procedure, Senate Democrats Lose Clout".
 The Texas Tribune.
 Retrieved January 23, 2015.
 Under Patrick, the Senate enforced procedural rules that had long been ignored.

 Major legislation that Patrick helped pass during his tenure as lieutenant governor include legalization of campus carry and open carry, a bill allowing pastors to refuse marrying couples if it violates their beliefs, and expanded border security and enforcement measures.

 Patrick made legislation prohibiting state or local governments from issuing subpoenas on pastors' sermons a priority in the 2017 session.
 Governor Abbott signed the bill into law on May 21, 2017.

 Patrick made legislation requiring the U.S. national anthem at state-funded events a priority for the 2021 session, along with legislation to protect "election integrity" in Texas.
 Otherwise, Patrick assumed a low-key profile at the beginning of the legislative session.
 Following the regular 2021 session, The New York Times described Patrick and Governor Abbott as "the driving force behind one of the hardest right turns in recent state history," with Patrick the more conservative of the two.
 According to the Houston Chronicle, Patrick "uniquely grasped and wielded the power of the growing right-wing movement in Texas," allowing him to become influential in the state.

-Patrick actively endorsed candidates in the 2022 Republican primaries for the Texas Senate, something described as "unusual" for a lieutenant governor.
-He reportedly had an influential role in former president Donald Trump's endorsements in Texas elections.
+During his tenure as lieutenant governor, Patrick became influential in Texas Republican politics.
+He actively endorsed candidates in the 2022 Republican primaries for the Texas Senate, something described as "unusual" for a lieutenant governor.
+He had an influential role in former president Donald Trump's endorsements in Texas elections.

+Following a March 7, 2023, guest lecture by Texas A&M professor Dr. Joy Alonzo at University of Texas Medical Branch (UTMB) that suggested that the Patrick administration's policies on the opioid crisis had led to more opioid deaths, Patrick's office contacted Texas A&M chancellor John Sharp about Alonzo.
+Alonzo was placed on administrative leave immediately, and was formally censured by UTMB.
+The investigation by Texas A&M found no evidence of wrongdoing, and Dr. Alonzo's leave was ended two weeks later.
+Patrick defended his conduct in an August 2, 2023, op-ed in the Houston Chronicle.

+On May 1, 2025, Trump appointed Patrick to chair the newly created Religious Liberty Commission.